Merced County Probate — What Heirs Need to Know

 Merced County local rules and procedures

-Two hearing locations.
+Two hearing locations with specific scheduling rules.
 Under Rule 100(A), uncontested probate hearings in Merced are held at 8:15 a.m. on Monday, Wednesday, Thursday, and Friday.
-Hearings expected to exceed ten minutes are set at 1:30 p.m. on Monday or Wednesday.
+Hearings expected to exceed ten minutes must be set at 1:30 p.m. on a Monday or Wednesday — a distinction most California counties do not make.
 In the Los Banos division, all probate hearings are set at 8:30 a.m.
-Monday through Friday — providing western county residents with a closer courthouse option.
+Monday through Friday, providing western county residents with a closer courthouse option.

-No Probate Commissioner.
+No Probate Commissioner — judge hears all matters directly.
 Under Rule 100(C), there is no Probate Commissioner in Merced County.
-All probate matters are heard directly by a judge assigned to the Probate Department.
-Appearances are required on all petitions for appointment of conservators, guardians, confirmation of sale, and any petition to which objections are filed.
+All probate matters are heard directly by the judge assigned to the Probate Department.
+This is unusual for California — many counties use commissioners for routine probate matters.
+Appearances are mandatory on all petitions for appointment of conservators or guardians, confirmation of sale of real or personal property, and any petition to which objections are filed.
+If the moving party does not appear on a calendared matter, cases with incomplete or questionable issues may be continued one to two weeks or dropped from calendar entirely.

 Proposed orders due three court days before hearing.
-Rule 100(E) requires that the moving party submit the proposed order at least three court days prior to the hearing date — a tighter window than many California counties.
+Rule 100(E) requires the moving party to submit the proposed order at least three court days prior to the hearing date — a tighter window than many California counties.
 Orders must have the scheduled hearing date, time, and department noted on the face sheet below the title.
+The only exceptions are confirmation of sales, contested matters, and orders requiring information from a government agency.

-Probate Examiner's Notes posted online.
-Rule 100(L) provides that probate calendar notes are available on the court's website at merced.courts.ca.gov from the time they are created until the morning of the hearing.
-Updates are typically posted two days prior to the hearing by 3:00 p.m.
-Documents filed to cure defects should be filed a minimum of three court days before the hearing.
-A non-appearance on a matter recommended for approval may be deemed a submission on the Probate Notes.
+Probate Examiner's Notes posted online — non-appearance may be deemed submission.
+Rule 100(L) provides that probate calendar notes for estates, conservatorships, and guardianships on the 8:15 a.m. calendar are posted on the court's website at merced.courts.ca.gov from the time they are created until the morning of the hearing.
+Updates are typically posted two days prior by 3:00 p.m.
+Documents filed to cure defects should be filed a minimum of three court days before the hearing — late filings will not be reviewed except at the judge's discretion on the day of the hearing and could result in a continuance.
+When a case is recommended for approval, a non-appearance may be deemed a submission on the Probate Notes.
+Parties intending to appear must notify all other parties and call the court at (209) 725-4240 by 4:00 p.m. the day before the hearing.

 Merced County probate timeline